Paul Ramsey Award Winner

 CBC's Paul Ramsey Institute Scholar Gilbert Meilaender, Ph.D., said of Dr. Kilner's selection:

 In the important effort to think in Christian terms about bioethical concerns, John Kilner has for decades been a significant figure.
 Both in his own writing and, perhaps even more, in his ability to draw others into shared projects John has helped us all reflect seriously on the ways in which Christian belief can respond to issues raised by clinical and research medicine.

 From 1994—2005, Dr. Kilner served as President and CEO of The Center for Bioethics & Human Dignity, and presently serves as a Senior Fellow in their Academy of Fellows.
 Articles he has written have appeared in such periodicals as the Hastings Center Report; Journal of Health Politics, Policy, & Law; American Journal of Public Health; Archives of Internal Medicine, Hospital Practice; and Ethics & Medicine.
-He has written or edited more than 20 books, including the forthcoming Dignity and Destiny: Humanity in the Image of God (2015).
+He has written or edited more than 20 books, including Dignity and Destiny: Humanity in the Image of God (2015).

 Paul Ramsey is regarded by many as one of the most important ethicists of the twentieth century.
 He was a distinguished writer on bioethics a generation ago, and served as Harrington Spear Pain Professor of Religion, Princeton University.
 Ramsey shines as an almost lone beacon in the general darkness of academic bioethics, since his commitment to the sanctity and dignity of human life was paramount.